Centrally Essential Rings and Semirings: Constructions of Rings

 \textbf{b.} If $G$ is a finite $p$-group and the nilpotence class\footnote{It is well known that every finite $p$-group is nilpotent, e.g., see \cite[Theorem 10.3.4]{Hal59}.} of the group $G$ does not exceed $2$, then the group algebra $FG$ is a centrally essential ring.

 \textbf{c.} There exists a group $G$ of order $p^5$ such that the group algebra $FG$ is centrally essential.

-$\lhd$ Theorem 3.2.9 follows from Proposition 2.5, Proposition 3.2.4 and Proposition 3.2.8.~$\rhd$
+$\lhd$ Theorem 3.2.9 follows from Proposition 3.2.3, Proposition 3.2.4 and Proposition 3.2.8.~$\rhd$

 \textbf{3.2.10.
-Remarks.}\\ \textbf{a.} It is well known that a group ring $AG$ is semiprime if and only if the ring $A$ is semiprime and orders of finite normal subgroups of the group $G$ are not zero-divisors in $A$; e.g., see Proposition 8 in \cite[Appendix]{Lam09}).
+Remarks.}\\ \textbf{a.} It is well known that a group ring $AG$ is semiprime if and only if the ring $A$ is semiprime and orders of finite normal subgroups of the group $G$ are not zero-divisors in $A$.

 \textbf{b.} If $A$ is a semiprime ring such that its additive group is torsion-free and $G$ is an arbitrary group, then the group ring $AG$ is centrally essential if and only if the ring $A$ and the group $G$ are commutative.
 Indeed, by Theorem 1.2.2, any centrally essential semiprime ring is commutative.
 Therefore, Remark \textbf{b} follows from Remark \textbf{a}.